8 Best Practices to Promote Electricity Safety at Work

 - Did someone verify zero energy, not just switch it off?

 Do you need a clean way to document training for a job requirement or a safety program file?
+On the way to becoming a licensed electrician?
 That’s where a course and a downloadable certificate of completion help.

 If you also need OSHA-authorized Outreach training, we offer OSHA-authorized Outreach training through the University of South Florida, including OSHA 10-Hour Construction training and OSHA 30-Hour Construction training.

 Are you ready to protect your worksite?
-Follow electrical safety rules and get everyone home safe and sound.
+Follow electrical safety tips and get everyone home safe and sound.